gissit/recrut-bot/README.md

 - **Gemini Chat Session API** automatically tracks conversation history.
 - **OpenAI Assistant API**, also tracks conversation history but requires to create **an assistant**.
+   > ⚠️ The script creates assistants that are visible in the OpenAI API Platform Dashboard.
+These assistants are automatically deleted at the end of the script or on CTRL+C, but they may persist if the Python process is terminated abruptly (e.g., kill -9).
 - **OpenAI Completion API** and **Mistral Chat Completion API**, by contrast, requires that **the full conversation history be included with every request**.

 ## Workflow Overview